Race Across the World series 2: Leg 4: Jaén, Peru → Puno, Peru

 Due to the continuing civil unrest in Ecuador, the teams were not allowed to travel to Peru by land or sea and were flown to the nearest airport in Jaén in Peru to continue the race.
 The teams left the Jaén airport in the same order that they arrived in at the checkpoint in the Tatacoa Desert.
 All the teams went down to the coast to travel to Peru's capital Lima.
-Emon & Jamiul went to Trujillo and they worked with fishermen for bed and board at Huanchaco, while Jen & Rob went via Chiclayo to a sanctuary for the spectacled bear.
+Emon and Jamiul went to Trujillo and they worked with fishermen for bed and board at Huanchaco, while Jen and Rob went via Chiclayo to a sanctuary for the spectacled bear.
 They again employed the strategy of travelling on a night bus to save on accommodation.

-Both Jo & Sam and Dom & Lizzie also went to Lima via Chiclayo.
-Jo & Sam chose a more expensive bus ride for greater comfort, as well as taking a break to go sandboarding in the desert oasis of Huacachina near Ica before travelling to their destination in Puno, which depleted their funds.
-However, as they did not stop to work along the way, Jo & Sam reached the checkpoint first, a hotel on an island connected to the shore of Lake Titicaca at Puno.
+Both Jo and Sam and Dom and Lizzie also went to Lima via Chiclayo.
+Jo and Sam chose a more expensive bus ride for greater comfort, as well as taking a break to go sandboarding in the desert oasis of Huacachina near Ica before travelling to their destination in Puno, which depleted their funds.
+However, as they did not stop to work along the way, Jo and Sam reached the checkpoint first, a hotel on an island connected to the shore of Lake Titicaca at Puno.

-Both Emon & Jamiul and Dom & Lizzie went from Lima to Puno via a steeper route through Cusco.
-Although ahead of the others, Emon & Jamiul took a detour to see the Rainbow Mountain.
-Jen & Rob travelled in a slower but more gradual climb to Puno via Arequipa.
-They reached Puno at the same time as Emon & Jamiul, and beat them to the second spot at the checkpoint on Day 27.
+Both Emon and Jamiul and Dom and Lizzie went from Lima to Puno via a steeper route through Cusco.
+Although ahead of the others, Emon and Jamiul took a detour to see the Rainbow Mountain.
+Jen and Rob travelled in a slower but more gradual climb to Puno via Arequipa.
+They reached Puno at the same time as Emon and Jamiul, and beat them to the second spot at the checkpoint on Day 27.

-Dom & Lizzie spent a night working at a bar in Cusco.
+Dom and Lizzie spent a night working at a bar in Cusco.
 It delayed their journey to Puno, and they finished last for the second time.